North America is seeing a hiring boom in power industry robotics roles

 That was followed by South & Central America, which saw a 0.5 year-on-year percentage point change in robotics roles.

-The figures are compiled by GlobalData, who track the number of new job postings from key companies in various sectors over time.
+The figures are compiled by GlobalData, which tracks the number of new job postings from key companies in various sectors over time.
 Using textual analysis, these job advertisements are then classified thematically.

 Which countries are seeing the most growth for robotics job ads in the power industry?

-The fastest growing country was the United States, which saw 36.4% of all robotics job adverts in the three months ending May 2021, increasing to 42.2% in the three months ending May this year.
+The fastest growing country was the US, which saw 36.4% of all robotics job adverts in the three months ending May 2021, increasing to 42.2% in the three months ending May this year.

 That was followed by Germany (up 2.9 percentage points), France (1.8), and Chile (0.5).

-The top country for robotics roles in the power industry is the United States which saw 42.2% of all roles advertised in the three months ending May.
+The top country for robotics roles in the power industry is the US, which saw 42.2% of all roles advertised in the three months ending May.

 Which cities and locations are the biggest hubs for robotics workers in the power industry?